azerothcore/acore-cms/docs/README.md

 If you want to install the acore-wp-plugin as a standalone plugin, you can follow the instructions in the [acore-wp-plugin repository](https://github.com/azerothcore/acore-cms-wp-plugin).

-## Plugin Configuration System (Docker only)
+## Plugin and Theme Configuration System (Docker only)

-ACore CMS includes a flexible plugin configuration system that allows you to install WordPress plugins with a docker initialization scripts (you can find it in the `/apps/init` directory).
+ACore CMS includes a flexible configuration system that allows you to install WordPress plugins and themes with docker initialization scripts (you can find them in the `/apps/init` directory).

 ### Configuration Directory

-External plugin configurations are loaded from the `/conf/init/` directory, which can be mounted from your host system.
-This directory should contain `.conf` files that define which plugins to install and activate.
+External configurations are loaded from the `/conf/init/` directory, which can be mounted from your host system.
+This directory should contain `.conf` files that define which plugins and themes to install and activate.

-### Plugin Configuration Format
+### Configuration Format

 Create `.conf` files in your `conf/init/` directory with the following format: